 After you check the box "I would like to use my own domain" you are given two options to choose from:

 The steps are a bit different for each of the SSL options, so we'll start with Groove's SSL.

 Setting Up a Custom Domain with Groove's SSL Service

 First, select the Groove SSL option on this page and then type your custom domain in the domain field and click Update.

 Once you've done this, more settings will appear underneath your custom domain on this page.

 To add a custom domain you will need to create a CNAME record within your DNS provider's administration panel and configure it to point to Groove.

 When you create the record, the CNAME host will be your new subdomain (help.yourdomain.com) and the CNAME value will be hosting.groovehq.help.

-Once your DNS changes have propagated, you will see the Status at the bottom of your settings page update to show that it is working.
+Once your DNS changes have propagated, you will see the Status at the bottom of your settings page update to Active to show that it is working.